 These rules, which only apply on WDFW lands, are now in effect.
-The complete public conduct rule package is available on WDFW's website at wdfw.wa.gov/lands/wildlife_areas/public_conduct.html.
+The complete public conduct rule package is available on the web at: apps.leg.wa.gov/wac/default.aspx?cite=232-13.
 Although some conduct rules remain in place and have not changed, the new WAC chapter compiles them in one location for easy reference.